 - projects that contribute directly to the education of Indiana student scientists, especially those that involve undergraduate and graduate students directly in scientific investigation.
 Note that pedagogical research is not supported by this program.

 - modest requests, owing to the limited funds available and desire to help as many scientists as possible.

-- proposals written to be understood (or at least appreciated…) by five scientists representing a wide range of disciplines.
+- proposals written to be understood (or at least appreciated…) by scientists representing a wide range of disciplines.
 While the diversity of representation on the Committee ensures that each proposal will receive expert review, applications that provide clear and compelling detail and descriptions at a level understood by the widest range of scientists will naturally receive the most favorable reviews.

 - proposals in which the applicant demonstrates a record of presenting project reports at the annual meeting of the Indiana Academy of Science and/or publishing articles in the Proceedings of the Indiana Academy of Science, or states an intent to do so.

 It is the intent of the Committee to fund as many projects as possible.
 In the event that several applications come from a single research group (for example, several graduate students from the same research group), the Committee may choose to fund the highest ranking proposal only.
 In addition, if a graduate student in a faculty member’s research group already has received funding, further funding may not be awarded to this group until the final report and research report have been submitted.